AleenaVettiyadan/AleenaVettiyadan/README.md

 - 🌱 I’m currently learning data analysis using MATLAB and Python
 - 📫 How to reach me at aleena.vettiyadan@iitgn.ac.in
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I did an undergrad in biochemistry and now i am interning at a human-centered robotics lab :)
+- ⚡ Fun fact: I did my undergrad in biochemistry and now i am interning at a human-centered robotics lab :)

 <!---
 AleenaVettiyadan/AleenaVettiyadan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.